A beginner’s guide to creating mock projects for marketing portfolio (+ examples)

 So, go join the Marketers Room, and good luck with creating your portfolio!

 Anthonia is a freelance content marketer with core interests in marketing, climate tech and sustainability.
-She's also a content writer on the Smarketers Hub volunteer program - cohort 1, 2024.
+She's also the content manager at Smarketers Hub.
 Connect with her on LinkedIn.

 Previous